opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Enable SFC PoT is done on the RSP via RESTCONF to the ODL as outlined above.

-Internally, the NETCONF renderer will act on the callback to a modified RSP that has PoT enabled.
+Internally, the NETCONF renderer acts on the callback to a modified RSP that has PoT enabled.

 In-situ OAM algorithms for auto-generation of SFC PoT parameters are